al4xs/deconstructurl/README.md

 Imagine the following url:
 site.com/directory/uploads/pdf/2023/file.pdf

-When using "deconstructorurl", it will deconstruct the url in descending order from right to left, so the output would be:
+When using "deconstructurl", it will deconstruct the url in descending order from right to left, so the output would be:

 ```
 site.com/directory/uploads/pdf/2023/file.pdf